Selection of students

 One study place regulation

 In the University of Tampere international admissions you will only be offered one study place per admission round.
-You can apply to more than one programme, but you will be asked to put them in order of preference in the application form.
-If you could be admitted into several programmes, you will be offered a study place in the programme that is highest in your order of preference.
+You can apply to more than one Master's degree programme, but you will be asked to put them in order of preference in the application form.
+If you could be selected into several programmes, you will be offered a study place in the Master's degree programme that is highest in your order of preference.

 Postponing the start of studying